 In the short term, benzodiazepines can cause the following pleasurable effects:2

 - Euphoria, or intense feelings of pleasure.

-Side effects can occur even when taken at therapeutic dose; however the risk of adverse effects markedly increases at higher doses.
-Possible side effects include 2:
+Side effects can occur even when benzos are taken at therapeutic doses; however, the risk of adverse effects markedly increases at higher doses.
+Possible side effects of benzodiazepines include:2

 - Excessive drowsiness.

 - Slurred speech.